-This set of contraceptive counseling cue cards was developed to support a range of providers (such as facility-based providers, community health workers, pharmacists, outreach workers, counselors, and peer providers) in counseling adults on their contraceptive options.
+This set of contraceptive counseling cue cards was developed to support a range of providers (such as facility-based providers, community health workers, pharmacists, outreach workers, counselors, and peer providers) in counseling young people on their contraceptive options.
+The cue cards provide information that is particularly relevant to adolescents (10-19 years), but can also be used with young people over age 19.
 The cards can be adapted to meet local circumstances and contexts.

 One side of the card serves to remind the provider of important information about the contraceptive method, such as the effectiveness, advantages, and disadvantages.
-The provider should use this information to educate a client about the full range of available methods and support the client in choosing a method that is right for her/him.
+The provider should use this information to educate an adolescent client about the full range of available methods and support the adolescent client in choosing a method that is right for her/him.
 After the client chooses a method, the provider can turn to the other side of the card to give the client specific instructions on her/his method of choice.
-This side of the card includes information that the provider should tell the client about how to use the method, possible side effects, and reasons to return to the provider.
+This side of the card includes information that the provider should tell the adolescent client about how to use the method, possible side effects, and reasons to return to the provider.